sanja18/pirl/README.md

-Mining on the public Ethereum network is a complex task as it's only feasible using GPUs, requiring an OpenCL or CUDA enabled `ethminer` instance.
+Mining on the public pirl network is a complex task as it's only feasible using GPUs, requiring an OpenCL or CUDA enabled `ethminer` instance.
 For information on such a setup, please consult the [EtherMining subreddit](https://www.reddit.com/r/pirl/) and the